 This site uses cookies to measure how you use the website so it can be updated and improved based on your needs and also uses cookies to help remember the notifications you’ve seen, like this one, so that we don’t show them to you again.
 If you could also tell us a little bit about yourself, this information will help us understand how we can support you better and make this site even easier for you to use and navigate.

-This database contains 62 studies, archived under the term: "Treatment/prevention of co-morbidities or additional risks"
+This database contains 62 records archived under the term "Treatment/prevention of co-morbidities or additional risks".
+Narrow your results, or explore this archive further by selecting from the filters below...

 Objective: This article aims to evaluate the long-term effects of an interdisciplinary intervention program on cognitively impaired older persons after hip fracture in Taiwan.; Methods: Of 160 subjects randomly assigned to control (n = 81) and intervention (n = 79) groups, 24 (29.6%) and 27 (34.2%) were cognitively impaired in the control and intervention groups, […]